🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 The transducer "precision" beam is 20 degrees and there's also a 60-degree wide view.
 I've found the fish finder to be quite accurate.

-Sometimes we'll troll over a school and then watch until the boat is 100' (or however much line we have out) past the school when right at that moment we get a strike.
+Sometimes, we troll over a school and then watch until the boat is 100' (or however much line we have out) past the school, when right at that moment, we get a strike.

 One of my favorite things about this fish finder (though other fish finders of this quality do this as well) is that it gives color information about the fish you find.

-Kokanee salmon in Idaho lakes have larger swim bladders than trout, so when I go over a school I can often tell if it's a kokanee or a trout because the kokanee show up with a yellow dot in the center of the fish, which is that air pocket.
+Kokanee salmon in Idaho lakes have larger swim bladders than trout, so when I go over a school, I can often tell if it's a kokanee or a trout because the kokanee shows up with a yellow dot in the center of the fish, which is that air pocket.
 Pretty cool, huh?

 Depth Finding